pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 We recommend that you use [Integrated Composer](/integrated-composer) to install and manage your modules.
 Integrated Composer is a Pantheon platform feature that extends Composer functionality to Drupal's core files, and treats them as a managed dependency.
 Integrated Composer let's you perform one-click updates from the Dashboard for upstream updates and Composer dependencies.

 You can also manage all modules with [Composer](/composer), or with Pantheon's [Terminus Composer plugin](https://github.com/pantheon-systems/terminus-composer-plugin), which runs Composer commands in your development environment.

 ## Managing Content, Configuration, and Code Across Environments

 [Configuration management is a complex topic with its own detailed recommendations](/drupal-9-configuration-management).
 For this guide, all you need to know is that by default, Drupal 9 configuration is stored in the database and can be cleanly exported to `yml` files.
 Once exported to files and committed to Git, these configuration changes can be deployed to different environments (like Test and Live) where they can then be imported to the database.

-In the lifecycle of managing a site, you can expect content editors to add new material to the live environment.
-That content needs to be brought down into the test and development environments from time to time so you can build and test features with fresh material from the live environment.
+In the lifecycle of managing a site, content editors will add new material to the Live environment.
+Move updated content into the Test and Dev environments from time to time to build and test features with fresh material from the Live environment.

 ## See Also